jxlin/RoboND-DeepLearning-Project/REPORT.md

 ### _**Problem definition**_

-The problem of **semantic segmentation** consists of doing single-pixel classification for every pixel in an image ( assign a category to each pixel ).
-The output of semantic segmentation is then an image with pixels values representing the one-hot encoded class assigned.
+The problem of **semantic segmentation** consists of doing single-pixel classification for every pixel in an image ( assign a class label to each pixel ).
+The desired output of semantic segmentation is then an image with pixels values representing the one-hot encoded class assigned.

 ![SEMANTIC SEGMENTATION DEFINITION][img_semantic_segmentation_definition]